Daan4/website/README.md

-# website
+# Website
-This is a simple personal website made using Python and Flask
+A Website made using Latest Version Of Python and It's Framework FLASK.
+It's is for an open source contribution inside the community.
 # Developed Using:
 <ul>
   <li> python 3.8.4 </li>